Ponosakan language: Phonology

+Consonants /w/, /r/, /h/ emerged from intervocalic and word-final lenition of earlier *(C)b, *Cd, and *(C)g (*C = any consonant).
+This type of lenition is still synchronic in Ponosakan: bohoyan "give (locative focus)", but mowohoy "give (active focus)"; dalom "depth", but moralom "deep".
+The lenited result of word-internal *d is less predictable though, as it became either /j/ and /h/ (but the former reflex is more common than the latter).
+Similar to Mongondow, the Ponosakan /l/ has the allophone retroflex /ɭ/, which is usually pronounced when adjacent to the front vowels /e/, /i/, /a/, and /u/.
+However, due to the adjacency of both phonemes and the influence of Manado Malay usage since childhood (which notably only has /l/), both letters might have undergone a phonemic merger, though older people can still barely retain the distinction.

+In word-final positions, /h/ and /l/ go silent and leave compensatory lengthening on the vowels.

+Alongside this, there are isolated instances of long aa on words such as ginaa 'breath' and bulaan 'gold', which came from earlier sequences *-awa- (*ginawa, *bulawan).

 Grammar

 Pronouns

 As with other Philippine languages, pronouns in Ponosakan are distinguished by case (nominative, genitive, and oblique); number (singular and plural); and, for the first person plural pronouns, clusivity (inclusive and exclusive).
 Other than the contrast between the singular and plural forms, Ponosakan also exhibits "count forms" for second and third person pronouns.
 These forms are always followed by a number, as in siyatolu 'the three of them' and siya'opat 'the four of them'.
 In contrast, plural forms cannot be followed by a number.
 Both the count and plural forms can be used to represent any number of people, although there is a preference towards using the count forms for smaller numbers.

 Case markers

 There are three cases in Ponosakan: nominative, genitive, and oblique.
 Each case has its own marker, although the same marker is used for both nominative and genitive cases in common nouns.

 Demonstratives

 There are three root words for demonstratives in Ponosakan: (1) na’a 'near speaker (whether or not also near addressee)', (2) niyon 'near addressee (but not speaker)', and (3) tain or makota/takota 'far from both speaker and addressee'.
 Examples of usage: